Resisting Happiness Book Summary I Why You Resist?

 Published in – 2016

-Loved the way Matthew described Resistance –
+I loved the way Matthew described Resistance –

 About the Book

-Matthew claims when we resist happiness, we are resisting God.
-God is happiness.
+Matthew claims when we resist Happiness, we are resisting God.
+God is Happiness.
 Think about that.
 The definition of resist is “to withstand, strive against, or oppose.”

-Few Key Points From the Book
+Key Points From the Book

 1) What is Resistance?

-• Resistance is that sluggish feeling of not wanting to do something that you know is good for you.
+• Resistance is that sluggish feeling of not wanting to do something you know is good for you.

 2) Your Quest For Happiness